monicaleep/MoondJournal/readme.md

 ### User Stories

 - As a user I can write a diary entry for a date.
-- As a user, I can the sentiment of my diary entry alongside the moon phase? and if mecury is in retrograde
+- As a user, I can the sentiment of my diary entry alongside the moon phase and if mecury is in retrograde
 - As a user I can populate a list of self care ideas
 - As a user I can tick off when I do self-care tasks
 - As a user I can see the last time I did a certain self-care task